Sat, January 29, 2022

 11:00 a.m.
 EST

-Join Robert Mann for a discussion of techniques used in the restoration of rugs and carpets.
+Join Robert Mann for a discussion of key questions around the restoration of rugs and carpets.

 Rugs lead tough lives, and the wear and tear of daily use can take its toll.
 A textile collector's long-sought weaving often arrives in less than perfect condition.
 Household rugs may eventually need care beyond cleaning to repair frayed ends, edges and holes.

 Rug restoration employs a range of sewing and weaving techniques that can be used to stabilize and conserve damaged structure or, if necessary, completely re-weave and replace missing fabric.
 The best repairs match materials, weave structure and color undetectably, restoring both value and function to a rug.
-This virtual discussion will explore these techniques and how they can be employed.
+This virtual discussion will explore questions about whether a rug ought to be repaired, and what techniques can be employed.

 In 1978 Robert Mann began a career in the rug business as an apprentice to an Iranian rug restorer named Hamid Sharifzadeh.
 In 1982 Mann opened a cleaning and restoration facility in Denver, Colorado.
 Today Robert Mann Rugs specializes in the care of handwoven area rugs, Southwestern textiles and other related weavings.
 It offers a range of services: cleaning, repairs, restoration, mounting, appraisal and expert consultation.